torontomulibrary/atom_cookbook/README.md

 Requirements
 ------------
-This cookbook has only been tested on Centos 6.5
+This cookbook has only been tested on Centos 5.x, Centos 6.x

 #### cookbook dependencies
 - `mysql ~> 6.0`